flarum/docs/docs/extend/update-b14.md

 For `forum/components/TextEditor`, the `setValue`, `moveCursorTo`, `getSelectionRange`, `insertAtCursor`, `insertAt`, `insertBetween`, `replaceBeforeCursor`, `insertBetween` methods have been moved to `forum/components/SuperTextarea`.

+Also for `forum/components/TextEditor`, `this.disabled` is no longer used; `disabled` is passed in as an attr instead.
+It may be accessed externally via `app.composer.body.attrs.disabled`.

 Similarly to Modals and Alerts, `app.composer.load` no longer accepts a component instance.
 Instead, pass in the body class and any attrs.
 For instance,

 ```js